Understanding Cost-Plus Contracts in Construction

 What Is Cost Plus in Construction?

-A cost-plus contract reimburses the contractor for all allowable project costs—labor, materials, equipment, permits—plus an agreed-upon fee for overhead and profit.
-Instead of a fixed lump sum, the homeowner pays the actual costs as they occur, then adds the fee.
-The fee can be a percentage of cost, a fixed amount, or a tiered structure.
+A cost-plus contract reimburses contractors for all allowable project costs, such as labor, materials, and equipment, plus an agreed-upon fee for overhead and profit.
+This fee can be a percentage of the cost, a fixed amount, or a tiered structure.

 Core Components of a Cost-Plus Contract